marcbone/libfranka-rs/README.md

 ## How to get started

-As it is a straight port, you may find the
-[Franka Control Interface Documentation](https://frankaemika.github.io/docs/index.html) helpful.
+Since libfranka-rs is a port of libfranka, you may find the [Franka Control Interface Documentation](https://frankaemika.github.io/docs/index.html) helpful.

 ### With zero Rust knowledge